Insight from M3 Insurance on leveraging an automated insurance verification platform

 Now that the problem, and potential consequences, have been recognized, what should the next steps be?
 How exactly can an automated insurance tracking platform help scale a business?
 With a detailed dashboard with reporting and filter functionalities, TrustLayer saves time, headaches, and may even prevent staff from walking out…okay, maybe they won’t stage a strike, but it will certainly make their job easier, more enjoyable, and give back time to tackle and accomplish other projects.

 The first view in the platform is the compliance dashboard which highlights compliance trends, percentages, and an overview of general workload, like how many COIs need to be reviewed or managed.
 In M3’s case, the dashboard and reporting features are used together to give clients a detailed, granular report of what parties are compliant, whose COIs are expiring and when, and who needs a W9 submitted.
 And because the dashboard is the first thing when logging in, there’s no need for clicking around.

 An easily accessible dashboard along with easy-to-navigate reporting and filtering functions may be the most popular features on the platform, but they’re certainly not the only ones.
-Dani Noble at M3 Insurance says “a big reason why we use these [reporting and filtering features] is to have visibility into compliance, whether that be for our clients or for the insurance market to show where they are and if compliance is trending up.”
+Dani Noble at M3 Insurance says “a big reason why we use these is to have visibility into compliance, whether that be for our clients or for the insurance market to show where they are and if compliance is trending up.”
 Having that visibility helps Dani, and others in her position, recognize if there’s a consistent, upward trajectory and how to replicate that momentum and process from one client to another.

 Value-add vs. necessity: where to spend